BobbyRaj17/Devops-multi-container/README.md

 > Note : I'm using the `tomcat base image` for deploying the war file, we can also use the `alpine` version of `tomcat` to make the container light-weight

 ### 2. Deploying the above build docker images using kubernetes
-Make sure `kubectl` is installed and `kubeconfig` file is configured for the target kubernetes cluster
+Make sure `kubectl` is installed and `kubeconfig` file is configured for the targeted kubernetes cluster
 ```bash
     #Create a namespace
     kubectl create ns java-app